 - Australia ETA.
 The Australian ETA is valid for one year, but there are two separate ETAs; for EU nationals and US nationals (plus several other countries).

 - Canada eTA.
 If you are eligible for Canada eTA, the authorization is valid for five years, and once you register, it takes a few minutes for approval.

 - The United States ESTA.
 The US electronic authorization is valid for two years, and similar to other ETA, it’s approved within minutes.

 - ETIAS (European Union).
-ETIAS still hasn’t launched, but when it becomes active— by the end of 2022— it will be issued for three years.
+ETIAS still hasn’t launched, but when it becomes active— in November 2023— it will be issued for three years.

 Electronic travel authorizations are usually agreements between your home country and travel destination, which means that not everyone is eligible to apply for an ETA.

 Which Countries Issue Online Visas?

 The countries listed below issue an evisa online, or an electronic travel authorization for all visitors: